exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

    ```

 1. **Add a constructor** that takes a [JDBC connection](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html) factory and user properties as parameters.
     Or let your IDE generate it for you.
 You might wonder, why you get a factory for a connection instead of a connection.
     This allows your dialect to decide if and when you really need a connection to the remote data source.
     Depending on that source, establishing a connection can be costly, so having full control over connection creation can safe resources and execution time.

+    The constructor of an `AbstractSqlDialect` also takes a set of dialect-specific properties.
+    A set of pre-defined properties which each dialect must support you can find inside the `AbstractSqlDialect`.
+You don't need to re-define them.

     ```java
     /**
      * Create a new instance of the {@link AthenaSqlDialect}.